asony03/Git-Bot/README.md

   Pull requests or issues are raised with inappropriate or offensive content in them.
 The bot identifies it and tags it.

 Use case: Automaticaly label unlabelled issues against a set of predefined labels, such as bug, enhancement etc as and when they are raised.
-* Preconditions
+* Preconditions:
   The bot needs to have access to the repository.
-* Main Flow
+* Main Flow:
+  An issue is raised without labels[S1].
+The bot labels the issue as a bug, enhancement, feature etc [S2].
+* SubFlows:
+  [S1].
 An issue is raised without labels.
-The bot labels the issue as a bug, enhancement, feature etc.
+  [S2].
+The bot identifies the type of the issue and labels it as a bug, enhancement, feature etc.

 Use case: Automatically assign a priority level to the issue, such as requires immediate attention etc.
-* Preconditions
+* Preconditions:
   The bot needs to have access to the repository.
-* Main Flow
+* Main Flow:
-  An issue is raised.
-The bot uses NLP techniques to analyze the sentiment and assigns a priority level.
+  An issue will be raised [S1].
+The bot uses NLP techniques and analyzes the context of the issue [S2] and assigns a priority level [S3].
+* Subflows:
+  [S1].
+An issue will be raised.
+  [S2].
+The bot uses NLP techniques to and analyzes the context of the issue [S3].
+Assign a priority level